macbeth/comfyui-truenas/README.md

 # comfyui-truenas
-Docker image for Truenas of ComfyUI
+Docker image for Truenas of ComfyUI.

 ## Install